luna/luna-book/installation.md

 ## What you need to dive in

 Luna is available as a stand-alone application for Mac OS, Linux and Windows, named Luna Studio.
-Its graphical interface is completely based on web technologies, so it is possible to run them in a web browser instead.
+It's graphical interface is completely based on web technologies, so it is possible to run Luna applications in a web browser instead.
 However, Luna Studio desktop distribution was tightly integrated with [GitHub's Atom](https://atom.io) in order to provide decent code editing capabilities.
 Currently only the desktop distribution is supported.

 #### Luna Manager